-Humor me for a minute.
-I seldom use the Brand Insight Blog to critique ads.
-It’s just too easy to just snipe about details like an idiotic headline or the lazy use of stock photography.
-But I recently ran across an ad for Wales that’s simply too bad to pass up.
+I seldom use the Brand Insight Blog to critique individual ads.
+It’s just too easy to nit pic the details like an idiotic headline, the lazy use of stock photography, or another banal block of Ai generated copy.

 For Americans, a trip to Wales is a tough sell.
-Let’s face it… Scotland, the Holy Land of golf, is right next door and Ireland is just a ferry ride away.
-Wales isn’t even on our radar.
+Let’s face it… the Holy Land of golf is right next door and Ireland is just a ferry ride away.
+Despite its coastal beauty and some exceptional links courses, Wales isn’t even on our radar.

-Here’s another important fact the Welch tourism office didn’t consider: Golfers have a phobic aversion to certain numbers.
+Here’s another important fact the Welch tourism office didn’t consider: Golfers have a phobic aversion to big numbers.

 Huh????

-That’s the most blatantly false headline I’ve ever seen in travel industry marketing.
+That’s the most blatantly unappealing headline I’ve ever seen in golf industry advertising.
+(And that’s saying something!)

 There’s no way a traveling golfer is going to be happy with a scorecard like that.
+Not in a million years.
 And the cliché-ridden body copy does little to relive my discomfort with the whole idea:

 “We all get those days.
 Where you seriously consider packing it all in and taking up darts or something.
 But even a bad round here has its positives.
 Stunning championship courses.
 Reasonable green fees.
 No pretentious nonsense.
 A good walk through our beautiful countryside.
 And best of all, in Wales tomorrow’s always another day.”